Knellyk/Knellyk/README.md

-- 👋 Hi, I’m @Knellyk
+- 👋 Hi, I’m nelly.
-- 👀 I’m interested in ... art and tech
+- 👀 I’m interested in ...
+Tech and art.
 - 🌱 I’m currently learning ...how to code and devlop applications
 - 💞️ I’m looking to collaborate on ... efficent ways to code.
 - 📫 How to reach me ... just send me a message.